kisp-nus/AnvilHDL-Experiments/README.md

 bash run.sh <-r>
 ```

-The optional `-r` flag forces a rebuild of the Docker image, otherwise if image does not exist, it will be built automatically.
+The optional `-r` flag forces a rebuild of the container image, otherwise if image does not exist, it will be built automatically.

-This script runs all experiments sequentially and saves results to the `out/` directory, it actually runs the `run_artefact.py` script inside a Docker container.
+This script runs all experiments sequentially and saves results to the `out/` directory, it actually runs the `run_artefact.py` script inside a container.

-## Building and Running with Docker
+## Building and Running with Docker/Podman

-Docker provides a pre-configured environment with all dependencies installed.
+The container image provides a pre-configured environment with all dependencies installed.
+Below we assume you are using Docker.
+Replace `docker` with `podman` in the command if you are using Podman.

-### Build the Docker Image
+### Build the Container Image

 From the root directory, run: